New Brunswick Route 105: Route description

 From Youngs Cove, Route 105 follows a former routing of the Trans-Canada Highway southwest (signed north) along the south shore of Grand Lake to Jemseg.

-The Route 105 designation temporarily ends at the intersection with Route 695 in Jemseg due to the closure of the old Jemseg River Bridge.
+The Route 105 designation ends at the intersection with Route 695 in Jemseg due to the decommissioning of the old Jemseg River Bridge.
 The existing roadway, Marina Drive, terminates at a cul-de-sac just before reaching the river.
 The same is true approaching the river from the west.
 Traffic must use the Trans-Canada Highway (Route 2) between exits 333 and 339 to cross the Jemseg River.

 The Route 105 designation resumes upon exiting Route 2 at exit 333 near Coytown.
 From there, the route continues west, following the east bank of the Saint John River, to Fredericton.
 Within Fredericton, the highway is known as Riverside Drive in the district of Barkers Point and Union Street in Devon.
 The Nashwaaksis area is bypassed by a four-lane divided expressway known as Ring Road, which connects to the Westmorland Street Bridge.

 West of Fredericton, Route 105 continues along the east bank of the river, through Douglas and Keswick Ridge, crossing the Mactaquac Headpond.
-Between Mactaquac and Nackawic, the road was rerouted after construction of the dam and passes through areas such as Bear Island.
-The road changes direction to a north-south orientation as the river changes course between Nackawic and Woodstock.
+Between Mactaquac and Nackawic-Millville, the road was rerouted after construction of the dam and passes through areas such as Bear Island.
+The road changes direction to a north-south orientation as the river changes course between Nackawic-Millville and Woodstock.
 The Grafton Bridge, near the junction with Route 585, provides access to the town of Woodstock.
 Continuing north along the river's east bank, Route 105 passes through Hartland, Florenceville, Bristol, Bath and Perth-Andover.
 Crossing the Tobique River using the Tobique Narrows Dam, Route 105 passes through several more small farming communities and terminates at Route 108 in Grand Falls.